-Horticultural therapy *certificate programs are instructional programs for college credit that are designed to provide a foundation in the theory and application of horticultural therapy for diverse populations.
-In accrediting these programs, AHTA assures that the program meets nationally-endorsed standards in the profession, and meets the horticultural therapy requirements for the AHTA’s voluntary professional registration program.
+Horticultural therapy certificate programs* are instructional programs for college credit that are designed to provide a foundation in the theory and application of horticultural therapy for diverse populations.
+In accrediting these programs, AHTA assures that the program meets nationally-endorsed standards in the profession, and meets the horticultural therapy requirements for AHTA’s voluntary professional registration program.

 Accreditation further assures that the program achieves designated outcomes for the institutions as well as AHTA’s educational requirements and is consistent with their respective goals and objectives.

-In accrediting a certificate program, the AHTA recognizes horticultural therapy coursework directed by a registered horticultural therapist (HTR) with a minimum of 3 years of professional workplace experience in the field of horticultural therapy.
+In accrediting a certificate program, AHTA recognizes horticultural therapy coursework directed by a registered horticultural therapist (HTR) with a minimum of 3 years of professional workplace experience in the field of horticultural therapy.

 Certificate Program Documents:

-- To apply to have a program accredited by the AHTA as an Accredited Certificate Program, click here to view the Policies and Procedures.
+- To apply to have a program accredited by AHTA as an Accredited Certificate Program, click here to view the Policies and Procedures.